 • Condition: Many updated; some original condition awaiting refresh

 Solid suburban housing stock.
 Nothing flashy, but well-built and functional.
 The focus is on schools and community, not architectural statements.
+A typical “updated Campolindo home” today has had the kitchen and primary bath redone in the last 10–15 years, dual-pane windows, and refinished hardwood floors — but retains the original footprint.

 Price Range